top of page

 My Approach to Yoga Therapy & Teaching

-I do not touch clients/students unless we have been working together for quite a while, AND we share a strong relationship of trust and open communication, AND I explain in advance exactly what kind of touch is being offered and why, AND the client/student gives full clear consent each time.
-You have the right to say no. You have the right to change your mind at any time.
+I very rarely offer hands-on assists.
+I prefer to offer verbal suggestions, and to demonstrate in my own body.
+In group classes, I usually offer a verbal cue to the whole room rather than singling out an individual.
+I may very occasionally offer a hands-on assist in circumstances where all of the following criteria are met: We have been working together for quite a while, AND we share a strong relationship of trust and open communication, AND a hands-on assist could be more effective than purely verbal or demonstration, AND I explain in advance exactly what kind of touch is being offered and why, AND the client/student gives full clear consent.
+You have the right to say no to any or all touch at any time.
+You have the right to change your mind at any time.
 Your rights and wishes will be respected, and your choices will not affect our working relationship.
-In group classes specifically billed as "Trauma-Sensitive" or "Trauma-Informed," no physical touch will be offered whatsoever.
+In group classes specifically billed as "Trauma-Sensitive" or "Trauma-Informed" (as most of my classes are), no physical touch will be offered whatsoever.

 • Regarding Options